roleoroleo/sonoff-hack/README.md

 ## Getting Started
 1. Check that you have a correct Sonoff camera.

-2. Get a microSD card, 16gb or less, and format it by selecting File System as FAT32.
+2. Get a microSD card, 16gb or less, and format it by selecting FAT32 File System.

 3. Get the correct firmware file from the releases section (https://github.com/roleoroleo/sonoff-hack/releases).